-Does my child really needs a crown?
+Does my child really need a crown?
 Isn’t he too young for it?
-Don’t we need crown only after RCT/nerve treatment?
-These are the most frequent question in parent’s mind.
-What we need to realize that crown or a cap is nothing more than a sturdy all surface restoration/filling when the conventional one won’t suffice.
+Don’t we need a crown only after RCT/nerve treatment?
+These are the most frequent question in parents’ minds.
+We need to realize that a crown or a cap is nothing more than a sturdy all-surface restoration/filling when the conventional one won’t suffice.

 Nerve treatment/Pulpal therapy/RCT in primary teeth:

 Yes, it is done day in and day out for children all over the world for all the reasons.
 We would be happy to bust that age-old myth of most of the parents.